riskou/chrandr/README.md

 ## TODO list

-- Use xdg module to get ~/.config/ directory.
 - Get command output and check return code.
 - Use Xlib module to get randr informations instead of executing xrandr.
 - Better gui.